luxonis/depthai-docs-website/source/pages/faq.rst

 - **Embedded DepthAI with WiFi/BT** (`BW1092 <https://shop.luxonis.com/products/bw1092>`__) - Currently this is in Alpha testing.
   So only buy it if you are comfortable with working with bleeding-edge tech and want to help us refine this product.
   It is the first Embedded (i.e. SPI-interface) version of DepthAI - so it has additional 128MB NOR flash, so it can boot on its own out of the NOR flash, and not host needs to be present to run.
-In contrast, the BW1097 can also run on its own, but it is still booting over USB from the Raspberry Pi.
+In contrast, the `BW1097 <https://docs.luxonis.com/projects/hardware/en/latest/pages/BW1097.html>`__ can also run on its own, but it is still booting over USB from the Raspberry Pi.
 This BW1092, the Myriad X can run completely standalone and with no other devices.
   The built-in ESP32 then provides easy/convenient WiFi/BT support as well as popular integrations like plug-and-play AWS-IoT support, great iOS/Android BT examples, etc.

+More details - including open source 3D files and schematics, can be found in `hardware documentation <https://docs.luxonis.com/projects/hardware/en/latest/>`__.

 System on Modules
 *****************